brouzoufman/makepk3/README.md

 All the object files end up in `pk3/acs`, as that's the only directory ZDoom looks for them in.

+If you're running make.py through Windows Explorer or something (basically, not through the command line), make a shortcut and change the working directory to the one with `pk3/`.
+Or make a small batch script that runs the command while in the right directory.
+Something along those lines.

 If you want to change the name of the generated PK3 or GDCC target file, either change the name of the directory your project is in, or hardcode it into the `PROJECT_NAME`/`GDCC_TARGET`/`PK7_TARGET` variable (`make.py`, line 18/19/20).

 You do not need to copy this into the same directory that houses `pk3/`.
 Really, you should leave makepk3's stuff in a directory of its own.

 ## Other stuff